AdobeDocs/advertising.it-IT/help/dsp/campaign-management/placements/placement-edit.md

 # Modificare un posizionamento

-Puoi modificare le impostazioni per un singolo posizionamento o per più posizionamenti contemporaneamente.
+È possibile modificare le impostazioni per un singolo posizionamento o per più posizionamenti contemporaneamente.

 <!-- Some placements don't have this option.
 Clarify which placement types aren't eligible -- is it PG placements, or all placements using private inventory?
 And anything else? -->